New Forest

 The New Forest is one of the largest remaining tracts of unenclosed pasture land, heathland and forest in Southern England, covering southwest Hampshire and southeast Wiltshire.
 It was proclaimed a royal forest by William the Conqueror, featuring in the Domesday Book.

 It is the home of the New Forest Commoners, whose ancient rights of common pasture are still recognised and exercised, enforced by official verderers and agisters.
 In the 18th century, the New Forest became a source of timber for the Royal Navy.
 It remains a habitat for many rare birds and mammals.

+The boundaries of the forest have varied over time and depend on the purpose of delimiting them.
 It is a 289 sqkm biological and geological Site of Special Scientific Interest.
 Several areas are Geological Conservation Review sites, including Mark Ash Wood, Shepherd’s Gutter, Cranes Moor, Studley Wood, and Wood Green.
 There are also a number of Nature Conservation Review sites.
 It is a Special Area of Conservation, a Ramsar site and a Special Protection Area.
 Copythorne Common is managed by the Hampshire and Isle of Wight Wildlife Trust, Kingston Great Common is a national nature reserve and New Forest Northern Commons is managed by the National Trust.

-The New Forest covers two parliamentary constituencies; New Forest East and New Forest West.

 Prehistory

 Like much of England, the site of the New Forest was once deciduous woodland, recolonised by birch and eventually beech and oak after the withdrawal of the ice sheets starting around 12,000 years ago.
 Some areas were cleared for cultivation from the Bronze Age onwards; the poor quality of the soil in the New Forest meant that the cleared areas turned into heathland "waste", which may have been used even then as grazing land for horses.

 There was still a significant amount of woodland in this part of Britain, but this was gradually reduced, particularly towards the end of the Middle Iron Age around 250–100 BC, and most importantly the 12th and 13th centuries, and of this essentially all that remains today is the New Forest.

 There are around 250 round barrows within its boundaries, and scattered boiling mounds, and it also includes about 150 scheduled monuments.
-One may be the only known inhumation site of the Early Iron Age and the only known Hallstatt culture burial place in Britain, though any bodies are likely decomposed beyond detection by the acidic soil.
+One may be the only known inhumation site of the Early Iron Age and the only known Hallstatt culture burial place in Britain though, because of the acidic soil, any bodies are likely to have decomposed beyond detection.